 The emergency dental services in the Central Jutland Region are located in Aarhus and in Holstebro.
 The dental services have a common telephone number: +45 40 51 51 62, where you can get information about the emergency dentists opening hours in Danish.
-The phone is only answered on Fridays from 18.00 to 19.00 and on Sundays and bank holidays from 10.00 to 11.00 and from 12.00 to 13.00.
+The phone is only answered on Fridays from 18:00 to 19:00 and on Sundays and bank holidays from 10:00 to 11:00 and again from 12:00 to 13:00.

 Remember to bring cash as dental treatment is not covered by the national health insurance.